aral/ar.al-site/content/2018/12/23/what-does-a-private-communicator-look-like/index.md

   <figcaption>arturo182’s communicator prototype in action</figcaption>
 </figure>

-Will we snap them together ourselves from readily available and/or free and open components, like the little touch-screen device below that I was snapped together this weekend that’s running a P2P replicated chat app in Node.js that uses kappa-core?[^2]
+Will we snap them together ourselves from readily available and/or free and open components, like the little touch-screen device below that I was snapped together this weekend that’s running [a basic P2P replicated chat app](http://source.ind.ie/aral/kappa-chat) in Node.js that uses [kappa-core](https://github.com/kappa-db/kappa-core)?

+{{<figure src="pi-touchscreen-kappa-chat.jpeg" alt="A Raspberry Pi 3B+ with a HyperPixel touch screen running a chat app in the terminal." caption="A home-made communicator.">}}

 Will they be combinations of the above?

-With Hypha, it’s clear what shape our core protocols will have[^3].
+With Hypha, it’s clear what shape our core protocols will have[^2].
 What I’m looking forward to exploring in the coming year is the shapes the tools will take as we explore the problem space to solve specific use cases.

 The protocols, without the convenient everyday things that enable everyday people to utilise them, are simply the theoretical ejaculate of masturbatory academics.